International Nurses Day

 International Nurses Day (IND) is an international day observed around the world on 12 May (the anniversary of Florence Nightingale's birth) each year, to mark the contributions that nurses make to society.

 Background

 The International Council of Nurses (ICN) has celebrated this day since 1965.
 In 1953 Dorothy Sutherland, an official with the U.S. Department of Health, Education and Welfare, proposed that President Dwight D. Eisenhower proclaim a "Nurses' Day"; but he did not approve it.

 In January 1974, 12 May was chosen to celebrate the day as it is the anniversary of the birth of Florence Nightingale, the founder of modern nursing.
 Each year, ICN prepares and distributes the International Nurses' Day Kit.
 The kit contains educational and public information materials, for use by nurses everywhere.
 As of 1998, 8 May was designated as annual National Student Nurses' Day in the US.

 Themes

-ICN themes for International Nurses Day:
+The themes for International Nurses Day have been: